 Ecommerce Operations Holiday Season Checklist

 With that said, you might find yourself wondering how to apply that same lesson to your order and inventory operations.
-Fortunately, Skubana has compiled an ecommerce checklist that’ll help your team tackle the upcoming holiday season with ease, so you can welcome all the growth and financial gains that accompany it.
+Fortunately, Skubana has compiled an ecommerce holiday planning checklist that’ll help your team tackle the upcoming holiday season with ease, so you can welcome all the growth and financial gains that accompany it.

 2020 Ecommerce Holiday Checklist

 While traditional Black Friday shopping has come to a halt this year, the future for ecommerce sales still looks bright.
-In fact, an estimated 61% of online retailers are predicting increased customer engagement and profits this holiday, which is why so many brands are ramping up their marketing and social media strategies to accommodate this upward trajectory.
+In fact, an estimated 61% of online retailers are predicting increased customer engagement and profits this holiday, which is why so many brands are ramping up their merchandising, marketing, and social media strategies to accommodate this upward trajectory.

 As you prepare for the impending surge in holiday shopping, use this ecommerce holiday checklist to ensure your company thrives (not just survives) this season.